fbpx

 If you’re auditioning for summer intensives and having this experience, you should apply the same logic.
 Not every company or school is going to see your potential.
 They each look for different attributes and movement qualities, and you won’t be everyone’s cup of tea.
 Be happy for your friends when opportunities come their way and know that your next best step is coming too.

-Check out this related post : Is competition making you mean?
+Check out this related post : The Power of a Clear Vision

 Consider embracing something larger than yourself.